epam/ai-dial/docs/user-guide.md

 > You can also delete your custom, quick and code applications in [Talk To](#talk-to).

-Use Delete in the app's menu to completely delete the selected application. **Note** that you can delete only your custom applications.
+Use Delete in the app's menu to completely delete the selected application. **Note** that you can delete only your own apps.

 ##### To delete application